vatsalgupta67/Process-Hollowing/README.md

 ***3. Transfer Both Payload and Binary to Target System.***

-***4. Hollow64.exe < Path to Any application to run or show as example -notepad.exe, calc.exe > < Path to Shellcode file > .*** - You can refer to above demonstration images to understand also .
+***4. Hollow64.exe < Path to Any application to run or show as example -notepad.exe, calc.exe > < Path to Shellcode file > .*** - You can refer to above demonstration images and binary itself to understand also .

 *5. Execute, But remember .bin files can evade better as per my Personal Experience so, just make your Payload Obfuscated for better Defense Evasion.*